N. John Habraken: Biography

 In 1967 Habraken was appointed professor at Eindhoven University of Technology, and charged with the responsibility to set up its new Department of Architecture and serve as its first chairperson.
-From 1975 to 1981 Habraken served as Head of the Department of Architecture at the Massachusetts Institute of Technology (MIT), Cambridge, MA.
-He taught at MIT until his retirement as Professor Emeritus in 1989.
+From 1975 to 1981 Habraken served as head of the Department of Architecture at the Massachusetts Institute of Technology (MIT), Cambridge, MA.
+He taught at MIT until his retirement as professor emeritus in 1989.

-Habraken remains occupied with methods and theory of architectural and urban design.
-He has lectured on these topics worldwide and is the author of a vast number of books, research reports, and many articles.
-His book "The Structure of the Ordinary" is an investigation of laws governing the built environment as revealed by patterns of transformation.
-His most recent book, "Palladio’s Children" is an attempt to explain why architects do not know how to deal with everyday environment.
+Habraken remained occupied with methods and theory of architectural and urban design.
+He lectured on these topics worldwide and is the author of a vast number of books, research reports, and many articles.
+His book The Structure of the Ordinary is an investigation of laws governing the built environment as revealed by patterns of transformation.
+His last book, Palladio’s Children is an attempt to explain why architects do not know how to deal with everyday environment.

-Habraken lives in Apeldoorn, the Netherlands.
+Habraken lived in Apeldoorn, the Netherlands.
+He died on 21 October 2023, at the age of 94.

 Awards and honors

-Habraken is recipient of the 1988 Creative Achievement Award of the Association of Collegiate Schools in the US; the David Roëll prize 1979 of the Dutch Prince Bernhard Fund; The King Fahd award for design and research in Islamic Architecture, 1985–86; and the Oeuvre Award for 1996 of the National Foundation for Art, design, and Architecture (BKVB oeuvre prijs) in the Netherlands.
-He is honorary member of the Architectural Institute of Japan, Knight of the Royal Order of the Dutch Lion 2003, and Recipient of the 2003 "Kubus Award for Advancing the Standing of Architecture", by the BNA, Dutch Association of Architects.
+Habraken was recipient of the 1988 Creative Achievement Award of the Association of Collegiate Schools in the US; the David Roëll prize 1979 of the Dutch Prince Bernhard Fund; the King Fahd award for design and research in Islamic Architecture, 1985–86; and the Oeuvre Award for 1996 of the National Foundation for Art, design, and Architecture (BKVB oeuvre prijs) in the Netherlands.
+He was an honorary member of the Architectural Institute of Japan, Knight of the Royal Order of the Dutch Lion 2003, and recipient of the 2003 Kubus Award for Advancing the Standing of Architecture, by the BNA, Dutch Association of Architects.